 The skills and knowledge assessed by the MTLE are described in the test frameworks (MTLE Elements) available on the MTLE website.
 To view or print the test frameworks, select Prepare, select your test, and click on "MTLE Elements."

 The key elements of the test frameworks are the objectives, which are aligned with Minnesota regulations and content standards for teachers.
 The objectives are organized for structural and reporting purposes into subtests and subareas.
-The Basic Skills and Elementary Education tests each consist of three subtests, while all other content-area and pedagogy tests consist of two subtests.
+The MN NES Essential Academic Skills and Elementary Education tests each consist of three subtests, while all other content-area and pedagogy tests consist of two subtests.
 Each objective within each subtest and its appropriate subarea is further defined by a number of descriptive statements.
 These components are described below.

 - Subtests.
 Each test consists of two or three subtests.
 Each subtest assesses the knowledge and skills of identified subareas.
 Each subtest is independently scored.

 - Subareas.
 The test framework is organized into multiple subareas.
 The subareas structure the subject matter for both test preparation and score reporting.
 Together, the subareas indicate the main areas of knowledge and skills important to the job of an educator in Minnesota.

 - Objectives.
 The objectives are the key elements of the test framework.
 They are intended to be broad, meaningful statements of the knowledge and skills important to the job of an educator in Minnesota schools.
 The objectives define the range of knowledge and skills to be measured by the test.